juliamchdo/inmeta-challenge/README.md

 ## Start the projetct

-Run `npm install` to install the project dependencies After that, run `npm run dev` to run the project in your computer.
+Run `npm install` to install the project dependencies.
+After that, run `npm run dev` to run the project in your computer.

 ## Recommended Setup